jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/installation/buffer-overview.md

 of the AFC stepper motor.

 Example usage:
-`QUERY_BUFFER BUFFER=Turtleneck`
+`QUERY_BUFFER BUFFER=Turtle_1`

 Example outputs:

-- `Turtleneck: Trailing` - buffer is moving from the Advance trigger to the Trailing.
+- `Turtle_1: Trailing` - buffer is moving from the Advance trigger to the Trailing.
-- `Turtleneck: Advancing` - buffer is moving from the Trailing trigger to the Advance.
+- `Turtle_1: Advancing` - buffer is moving from the Trailing trigger to the Advance.

 ### SET_ROTATION_FACTOR
 _For TurtleNeck Style Buffers_